-There are so many, in fact, that my next post is devoted to an entire new list of tips and techniques to manage anxiety in both children and adults!
+There are so many, in fact, that I have another post devoted to an entire new list of tips and techniques to manage anxiety in both children and adults!

 What works for one person may not work for another.
 Also, what might work for you or your child in one instance may not be as effective another time.
 Experiment with various strategies so you have options.

-(3) Remember that it takes practice and patience to figure out what techniques or products are the best for you
+(3) It takes practice and patience to figure out what techniques or products are the best for you.

 My hope is that these tips and strategies will be beneficial, and that this post can help spread awareness and support!